 Matra was selected as the prime contractor to develop the Mistral in 1980.
-Matra became Matra BAE Dynamics, which is now MBDA.
-MBDA is the company formed by the merging of missile and missile systems activities of Matra BAE Dynamics, Aerospatiale Matra (EADS) and Alenia Marconi Systems.
+Matra later became Matra BAe Dynamics, which is now known as MBDA, a defence company based in France.
+MBDA was formed by merging the missile systems activities of Matra BAe Dynamics, Aerospatiale Matra (EADS) and Alenia Marconi Systems.

-Mistral entered series production in 1989 and is now deployed by 40 armed forces of 27 countries.
-Over 16,000 missiles have been ordered.
-In June 2001, the last of 45 ATLAS launchers and 9 MCP with Mistral 2 missiles were delivered to Hungary.
+Mistral entered series production in 1989 and has been deployed by more than 40 armed forces.
+In June 2001, the last of 45 ATLAS launchers and nine MCP with Mistral 2 missiles were delivered to Hungary.

 In February 2007, Estonia placed an order for the Mistral 2 missile system.
-The contract was valued at €60m with 25 launchers entering sevice in 2009.
+The contract was valued at €60m ($77.7m) with 25 launchers entering service in 2009.

 Mistral 2 ‘fire and forget’ anti-aircraft missile

-The fully autonomous ‘fire and forget’ Mistral 2 missile is equipped with a two-stage solid propellant rocket motor designed and developed by Snecma Propulsion Solide based in Paris, using EURENCO (formerly SNPE) propellant charges.
+The fully autonomous ‘fire and forget’ Mistral 2 missile is equipped with a two-stage solid propellant rocket motor designed and developed by Snecma Propulsion Solide in Paris using EURENCO (formerly SNPE) propellant charges.

 The missile is armed with a 3kg high-explosive warhead loaded with tungsten ball projectiles.
-The warheads, supplied by Manufacture de Machines du Haut Rhin SA, based in Mulhouse, France, are equipped with a contact fuse, a laser proximity fuse and a time delay self-destruct device.
+The warheads, supplied by French-based Manufacture de Machines du Haut Rhin, are equipped with a contact fuse, a laser proximity fuse and a time delay self-destruct device.

-Guidance is by passive infrared homing using an indium arsenide detector array operating in the three to five micron waveband, which was developed by SAT, now Safran (the merger of SAGEM and Snecma), in Paris.
-The detector array is housed in a low-drag transparent hexagonal pyramid shaped nose cone.
+Guidance is by passive infrared homing using an indium arsenide detector array operating in the three to five-micron waveband, which was developed in Paris by SAT, now Safran, which was formed by the merger of SAGEM and Snecma.
+The detector array is housed in a low-drag transparent hexagonal pyramid-shaped nose cone.

 Compared to any other low-level air defence missile, Mistral is more reliable and successful.
 It has a success rate of 93%.

-The MANPADS system is portable by two people, one carrying the missile and one carrying the firing unit.
-The system can be set up and ready to fire in 60 seconds.
+The man-portable air defence system (MANPADS) is portable by two people – one carrying the missile and one carrying the firing unit.
+It can be set up and ready to fire in 60 seconds.
 The firing station has a seat, a fire control unit and a compressed air supply.

 Sagem received a contract in February 2002 to provide MATIS sights for the French Air Force.
 The missile is fired when the gunner sees a confirmation light on the launcher to signal that the infrared sensor system is locked-on to the target.

-On firing the booster motor accelerates the missile to a speed of 40m/s and burns out before the missile leaves the launch tube.
+On firing, the booster motor accelerates the missile to a speed of 40m/s and burns out before the missile leaves the launch tube.
 In less than 0.4s, with the missile at a distance of about 15m from the gunner, the sustainer motor ignites and accelerates the missile towards the target at Mach 2.5.
-The range of the missile is up to 6km, which it reaches in 9s.
+The range of the missile is up to 6km, which it reaches in nine seconds.